criyle/go-judge/README.md

 - `-output-limit` specifies size limit of POSIX rlimit of output (default 256MiB)
 - `-extra-memory-limit` specifies the additional memory limit to check memory limit exceeded (default 16KiB)
 - `-copy-out-limit` specifies the default file copy out max (default 64MiB)
+- `-open-file-limit` specifies the max number of open files (default 256)
 - `-cpuset` specifies `cpuset.cpus` cgroup for each container (Linux only)
 - `-container-cred-start` specifies container `setuid` / `setgid` credential start point (default: 10000) (Linux only)
   - for example, by default container 0 will run with 10001 uid & gid and container 1 will run with 10002 uid & gid...